6 or 7 Day Upper River incl. Frenchmans Cap

 Image: Camp life at Rafters Basin, just after the Great Ravine

 Today we head into Propsting Gorge and arrive at the Mt.
 McCall track.
-After a climb of ~350 meters up a steep trail we four wheel drive to Queenstown then bus to Hobart.
-Estimated time of arrival is about 06.00 pm.
+After a climb of ~350 metres up a very steep trail we board our 4WD vehicle for an exciting and spectacular trip over Mt.
+McCall.
+On a clear day you can admire expansive views of Frenchmans Cap and the South West.
+From Queenstown we bus back to Hobart.
+Estimated time of arrival is about 6 pm.

 Image: The Franklin River at the bottom of the Mt.
 McCall track.
 Photo T Ruff